danielm342/AsciiArtify/doc/Concept.md

 | **Advantages** | Simple, fast, stable, Kubectl/Helm support, monitoring, Dashboard, large community. | Flexible, multi-node, monitoring, Dashboard, active community. | Fast, lightweight, monitoring, Dashboard, active community. |
 | **Disadvantages** | Not flexible, not suitable for complex configurations, can be slower for multi-node clusters. |  More complex, can be slower, not flexible for some functions. |  Not flexible, does not support multi-node, can be slower. |

+## Conclusion on choosing a tool for deploying Kubernetes clusters
+k3d is the fastest of the options presented.
+It uses Docker containers to run Kubernetes, which provides instant deployment and low latency. k3d is also the most resource efficient.
+It consumes less CPU, memory, and disk space than minikube and kind, making it ideal for running on non-powerful machines.

+Overall, k3d is a great choice for developers who need a fast, efficient, easy-to-use, and flexible tool for local Kubernetes development.

 ## Install Minikube
 ```
    curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64 \